List of command flags of the Royal Navy

 This is a list of historic and current command flags of the Royal Navy.

-Command rank flags to denote the commander-in-chief of the English fleet and later Royal Navy were used from as early as 1189.
+Rank flags to denote the commander-in-chief of the English fleet and later Royal Navy were used from as early as 1189.
 Coloured squadrons of the Royal Navy were established during the Elizabethan era to subdivide the fleet into three squadrons or more.
 There were three classes of admirals and later a fourth that were differentiated by using coloured flags red, white and blue.

 History

 The earliest known usage of a command flag being used to denote the Commander-in-Chief of the English Fleet was during the reign of Richard I in 1189 that depicted a single gold lion on a red background.
 In 1198 it was changed to include three red lions against a red background which are still part of the royal coat arms of England till today.
 In January 1340 Edward III proclaimed himself King of France and adopted the arms of France then displaying (multiple fleur-de-lis or azure semi-of-fleur-de-lis) in the upper left and the lower right cantons with the arms of England in the upper right and lower left cantons to create a new Royal Standard.
 In 1411 Henry IV altered the French element of the standard to include just three fleur-de-lis.

 In June 1340 Edward III commanded the English fleet at the Battle of Sluys where the king's standard was flown at top of the main masthead.
 This positioning of the only command flag used during that battle was later reserved for use by the monarch or his deputy commander the Lord Admiral.
 In 1495 Henry VII authorized the use of his standard during the expeditions of John Cabot.
 In 1530 Henry VIII instructed Sir Thomas Audley to create a set of instructions that made clear which command flags were to be flown on board ships and by whom (at this time a single command flag was to be used at the top of the masthead).
 Audley produced the book of instructions called the Book of Orders for the War by Sea and by Land.
 Between 1545 and 1547 Lord Lisle under instructions from the King altered Audley's instructions this time to denote three squadron commanders as follows.